Vanilla Bayesian Optimization Performs Great in High Dimensions: Results

 \subsection{High-dimensional Optimization Tasks}

-We now benchmark Vanilla BO against a collection of frequently considered tasks in the high-dimensional literature~\cite{pmlr-v161-eriksson21a, eriksson2019turbo, papenmeier2022increasing, papenmeier2023bounce, vsehic2021lassobench}: Specifically, we consider MOPTA08 (124D), SVM (388D), Lasso-DNA (180D), and the MuJoCo~\cite{todorov2012mujoco} Ant (888D) and Humanoid (6392D) reinforcement learning tasks.
+We now benchmark Vanilla BO with the DSP against a collection of frequently considered tasks in the high-dimensional literature~\cite{pmlr-v161-eriksson21a, eriksson2019turbo, papenmeier2022increasing, papenmeier2023bounce, vsehic2021lassobench}: Specifically, we consider MOPTA08 (124D), SVM (388D), Lasso-DNA (180D), and the MuJoCo~\cite{todorov2012mujoco} Ant (888D) and Humanoid (6392D) reinforcement learning tasks.
 We stress that, for all benchmarks where applicable, (BAxUS on SVM, Lasso-DNA and Humanoid, TuRBO on MOPTA and SVM, RD-UCB on Lasso-DNA), baselines perform within the error bars of the original implementation~\cite{papenmeier2022increasing, pmlr-v202-ziomek23a} or in other papers by the same authors in the case of TuRBO~\cite{eriksson2019turbo, pmlr-v161-eriksson21a}.
+In App.~\ref{app:anytime}, we display the performance in a lower-budget setting.
+In App.~\ref{app:mapmle}, we compare to conventional MAP and MLE.

-Vanilla BO is extremely competitive, performing the best by a substantial margin on Lasso-DNA, SVM and Humanoid.
-On Ant, BAxUS' low-dimensional initialization allows it to obtain an average value of 450 after DoE due to consistently sampling data points close to the center of the search space.
-On MOPTA, Vanilla BO is outperformed only by SAASBO, and outperforms the other methods by a similarly large amount.
-Notably, Vanilla BO is very consistent between repetitions, as evident by the small error bars.
-This can be attributed to the consistent modelling, as Vanilla BO is not dependent on randomness in subspace design, trust region initialization or variable selection.
-Rather, it obtains a consistent, calibrated model through reasonable correlation in the data, from which it can effectively infer promising regions and quickly improve upon the DoE.
-The effective inference capabilities are most apparent on SVM, nt and Humanoid, where Vanilla BO rapidly improves after DoE (60, 90 and 240 iterations respectively).
-In App.~\ref{app:mapmle}, we compare to conventional MAP and MLE, and demonstrate that the potent inference ability is unique to our method.
+Fig.~\ref{fig:real} shows that Vanilla BO with the DSP is highly competitive, performing the best by a substantial margin on Lasso-DNA and Humanoid, and produces top-two performance on the remaining tasks.
+On the MuJuCo Ant, Bounce's low-dimensional initialization allows it to obtain an average value of 800 after DoE due to consistently sampling data points close to the center of the search space.
+Notably, the DSP is very consistent between repetitions, as evident by the small error bars.
+This can be attributed to the consistent modelling, as the DSP is not dependent on randomness in subspace design, trust region initialization or variable selection.
+Rather, it obtains a consistent, calibrated model through meaningful correlation in the data, from which it can effectively infer promising regions and improve upon the DoE.

+Notably, the DSP does \textit{not} heavily depend on identification of active variables.
+In Fig.~\ref{fig:svmhps}, we demonstrate for the distribution of lengthscale values for the 388D SVM after 250 iterations.
+The DSP does not consistently identify active dimensions with large confidence.
+Instead, the calibrated complexity of the model allows for meaningful inference along all dimensions, until particularly active dimensions are potentially identified.
+As such, the DSP does not \textit{require} the identification of active variables to achieve calibrated BO, but its identification helps optimization.
+As such, we attribute the superior performance of our method to the calibrated complexity, and the effective inference and exploration-exploitation trade-off that stems from it.